01-edu/public/subjects/java/piscine/Singleton/README.md

 Here is the matching class diagram.
 Create the matching class in the matching file.

-When calling the getInstance method, an instance of Excalibur with name "Sword"
+When calling `getInstance` method, an instance of Excalibur with name "Sword" should be returned.

 ### Usage